ucsd-dsc-arts/dsc160-final-group9/README.md

 macOS users can also install with Homebrew:
 <pre><code>brew install youtube-dl</code></pre>
 #### [MelodyRNN.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/MelodyRNN.ipynb)
 Processing included in this notebook relies greatly on `Magenta`, especially `magenta.music` for music generation.
 This library provides numerous Machine Learning Models built with <i>TensorFlow</i>, and therefore they run faster on a GPU.
-For this reason, this notebook is implemented with commands to be run on <b>Google Colab</b>.<br>
+For this reason, this notebook is implemented with commands to be run on <b><i>Google Colab</i></b>.<br>
 The following is included in the notebook already, and shall be run for proper execution of later codes.<br>
 Setup environment as:
 <pre><code>%tensorflow_version 1.x